K-D-Gallagher/CNN-pixel-classification/README.md

 # Pixel classification tools

-This package uses the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch "Segmentation Models Pytorch") package to provide a range of CNN architectures and encoders for image segmentation.
+Our package uses the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch "Segmentation Models Pytorch") package in order to provide a range of CNN architectures and pre-trained encoders, facilitating the discovery and training of the most accurate pixel classification model.
+By using pre-trained encoders that have been trained on vastly larger datasets than our own, paired with un-trained decoders of a chosen architecture, we are able to achieve higher pixel classification accuracy than could be achieved without such transfer-learning.
+Segmentation Models Pytorch provides the following architectures and encoders:

 #### Architectures